otownsend455/otownsend455/README.md

-- :computer: I’m currently learning software engineering & databases
+- :mortar_board: University of Toronto student
+- :computer: avid coder and designer
 - 📫 How to reach me: ovtownsend@gmail.com
 - 😄 Pronouns: she/her
+- Hobbies: hiking, philosophy, memes
 - ⚡ Fun fact: there exists methods to prove that something is unprovable